In partnership with the Tulane University Medical Group (TUMG), Campus Health is now offering a 24/7 virtual urgent care option for Tulane students.

 The Tulane Telehealth service is NOT FOR EMERGENCIES or conditions that require specialist or follow-up care.

-Students should always use their tulane.edu email account when registering.
-We recommend that you select the Campus Health Pharmacy for easy prescription pickup.
+Students should use their full legal name and tulane.edu email account when registering.

 For times when the Student Health Center is full or closed, Tulane Telehealth gives eligible students an option to connect with a prescribing provider by video.